School of Communications alumni have Patriots’ Super Bowl run covered from every angle

 “I definitely attribute those big-time experiences I had as a student to my success in being able to handle big-time events now,” Hershgordon said.
 “The analogy I use is if you want to be the shortstop for the New York Yankees, you need to take 500 ground balls per day so that you’re 3,500 ground balls better by the end of one week. … It's no different when you're covering sports.
 If you want to be a great anchor and reporter, get those reps from freshman year on — you're going to be hundreds of reps better by the time you're a junior or senior.”

-Hurwitz also benefited from covering some heady times in Bobcats Nation.
+Hurwitz also benefited from covering some heady times in Bobcat Nation.
 He was one of the editors behind The Chronicle’s instantly iconic “Win-nipiac” headline that was splashed across the front page after the men’s ice hockey team beat Minnesota in the 2023 national championship game.
-And he later wrote a fascinating feature about the search for the stick used by Jacob Quillan to score the game-winner in the title game.
+And he later wrote a fascinating feature about the search for the stick used by Jacob Quillan to score the overtime game-winner in the title game.

 His greatest hits on the Patriots beat follow a similar pattern of pulling at unexpected threads and weaving them into memorable tales that transcend Xs and Os.
 This past season, Hurwitz interviewed the sculptor behind Tom Brady’s 12-foot statue at Gillette Stadium; chatted up Patriots receiver Pop Douglas about his custom soda release at Avery’s Beverages in New Britain, Connecticut; and profiled the Ghanaian artist who escaped from forced child labor in his home country and painted the cleats of Patriots tight end Hunter Henry as part of the NFL’s “My Cause My Cleats” initiative.